 Update on the Englewood Courtyard Project

 The best real estate buy on the market.
 Mark Perry of Englewood Courtyard has informed us that the sales have been brisk and the project is already 50% sold!

-Welcome to the City of Armstrong and the City of Vernon to the SAFERhome Society Membership
+Welcome to the City of Vernon and the City of Armstrong to the SAFERhome Society Membership

 Now you can get a hard copy of the SAFERhome manual or just some friendly SAFERhome facts at any of their planning departments.

-These four communities are now helping to get their community members all the real information needed to design, build or renovate a home to be a better place to live.
+These communities are now helping to get their community members all the real information needed to design, build or renovate a home to be a better place to live.